 One of the differences between Cyathea and Dicksonia is that Cyathea tend to have hard, coarse trunks, often patterned with the circular marks where the fronds have been shed.
 Dicksonia tend to have a more pliable, fibrous trunk covered in hairs, and its frond bases remain on the trunk instead of being dropped.
 The hairs on Dicksonia will regenerate new fronds if the trunk is cut off or damaged; Cyathea does not have that capability.

 At the top of the trunk there is a growing tip that produces the cluster of often highly divided fronds.
 The fronds start from curled structures at the top of the fern call crosiers, which are really the very tip of rhizomes that have grown up from the ground within the trunk.

-Tree fern fronds are often very large, some of the largest leaf structures in the Plant Kingdom: they can reach 9 to 13 feet (2.7 to 4 meters) in length in some species.
-The fronds are covered in scales and hairs; Cyathea fronds tend to be more scaly, and there are even spines at the base of the fronds in some species.
+Tree fern fronds are often very large, some of the largest leaf structures in the Plant Kingdom: they can reach 9 to 13 feet (2.7 to 4 meters) in length in some.
+The fronds are covered in scales and hairs; Cyathea fronds tend to be more scaly, and there are even spines at the base of the fronds in some types.